Published on Oct 08, 2021

-According to me, it is essential for you to to use reinforcement technique to motivate your teenager to do better in school.
+According to me, it is essential for you to use reinforcement techniques to motivate your teenager to do better in school.

 While using reward and reinforcement techniques to improve your child's academic performance, do not use expensive rewards.
 This can make your child Greddy.

-For small kids, reinforcement techniques like high five, hugging, and other emotional technique can work.
+For small kids, reinforcement techniques like high five, hugging, and other emotional techniques can work.
 While for teens, you can offer some extra screen time if they do well in their studies.

-Setting such rewards will helps your teen to do their work in a better way and grab the reward.
+Setting such rewards will help your teen to do their work in a better way and grab the reward.

 One thing that you need to make sure of is that you do not ever overset rewards.
 If you do so, children will do their work to get a reward, not gain knowledge.